WabbajackLV/WebTechRework/README.md

 * To add sass to project the following commands were used:
     * npm install sass-loader --save
     * npm install node-sass --save
+* To add Express the command (npm install express --save) was used

     **Key Note:**
     If there are any problems with node, try using: